simeononsecurity/simeononsecurity.ch/content/articles/unveiling-the-secrets-of-cryptography_-a-deep-dive-into-encryption-techniques/index.en.md

 Substitution ciphers can be further categorized into **monoalphabetic ciphers** and **polyalphabetic ciphers**.
 Monoalphabetic ciphers use a single fixed substitution for each plaintext character, while polyalphabetic ciphers use multiple substitutions based on a keyword or key phrase.

-Note that while substitution ciphers were historically significant, they are vulnerable to **frequency analysis** attacks, where the frequency of letters in the ciphertext can be used to deduce the original message.
+Note that while substitution ciphers were historically significant, they're vulnerable to **frequency analysis** attacks, where the frequency of letters in the ciphertext can be used to deduce the original message.
 As a cybersecurity expert, you need to understand the limitations of substitution ciphers and consider more secure encryption techniques for protecting sensitive information.

 ### Transposition Ciphers

 Transposition ciphers are a type of **symmetric encryption** technique that involves rearranging the order of characters in a message.
-This method does not alter the actual characters, but rather changes their positions to create an **obfuscated** version of the original message.
+This method doesn't alter the actual characters, but rather changes their positions to create an **obfuscated** version of the original message.
 The security of transposition ciphers relies on the complexity of the rearrangement pattern, making it essential to use a **strong** and **random** key for encryption and decryption.
-While transposition ciphers provide a basic level of **confidentiality**, they are vulnerable to **brute force attacks** and are not suitable for securing highly sensitive information.
+While transposition ciphers provide a basic level of **confidentiality**, they're vulnerable to **brute force attacks** and aren't suitable for securing highly sensitive information.
 It is important to complement transposition ciphers with additional encryption techniques to enhance the overall security of the data.
 Below is a table illustrating the comparison between substitution ciphers and transposition ciphers:

 | Encryption Technique | Security Level | Complexity |
 | --------------------- | -------------- | ---------- |